imvinojanv/nextjs-s3-file-upload/README.md

 -   NOTE: Please see the documentation for more information!

-🎉 You can now test your application and see that file uploads work seamlessly with multiple storage providers.

 ## Storj storage Integration (with S3 client)

 1. Create/Login your account with FREE-TRIAL